OperationSpark/high-school-prep/intro-to-javascript.md

 ##1.
 Login to Khan Academy with Google

-**Make sure you logged-in to Khan Academy while you work!
+**Make sure you logged in to Khan Academy while you work!
 If you're not logged-in, you will lose your progress!**

 **Make sure you've joined our Khan Academy classroom (See: [Getting Started](getting-started.md))**